-8.5.4 System Members & System Readers
+System Members & System Readers

 In keystone, system members and system readers are very similar and have the same authorization.
 Users with these roles on the system can view all resources within keystone.
-They can audit role assignments, users, projects, and group memberships, among other resources.
+They can list role assignments, users, projects, and group memberships, among other resources.

-The system reader persona is useful for auditors or members of a support team.
+The system reader persona is useful for members of a support team or auditors if the audit doesnt require access to sensitive information.
 You can find system members and system readers in your deployment with the following assignments: